CoderCouple/jax-rs-project/README.md

 1) Create a Maven project with archetype 'webapp'

-2) Add the 'java' folder and 'resources' folder nad mark them respectively.
+2) Add the 'java' folder and 'resources' folder and mark them  as 'source root' and 'resource root' respectively.

 3) Make the nescesarry changes in the web.xml